libpag/skia-benchmark/README.md

 `Build, Execution, Deployment->CMake`.
 Add a new profile with the Release build type.
 Now you are ready to build and run the Benchmark target.

-If you prefer using XCode IDE, go to the `mac/` directory, run the following command or double-click
+If you prefer using XCode IDE, go to the root directory, run the following command or double-click
 it:

 ```